dyn4j/dyn4j/README.md

 ```java
 World<Body> world = new World<Body>();
 ```
 This creates a new simulation environment with default settings.
-The default settings use the meter-kilogram-seconds system and include the default pipeline classes.
+The default settings use the meter-kilogram-seconds system and include the default pipeline classes for collision detection, manifold generation, and collision resolution.
+You can adjust the pipeline classes using the respective methods on the `World` class and update the settings using the `getSettings` method.

 #### Step 3: Add Some Bodies
 ```java